Noitcereon/practice-projects/README.md

 It should be able to run locally, where you can see it in action by doing the following:

 1. You can run it using `docker-compose up` (starts a database and the web app).
-2. You can see the available API endpoints at `localhost:[your-port]/swagger` once you have run the application.
+2. You can see the available API endpoints at `localhost:[your-port]/swagger` (default port is 8082) once you have run the application.
 3. Once the database is running you can also run it using e.g. IntelliJ IDEA.